IsmaelMousa/playing-with-datasets/README.md

 # Hugging Face Datasets Practice

 ## Overview
-This repository serves as a simple practice for using the Hugging Face **datasets**.
-With the `Pytorch` DL framework.
+This repository serves as a practice for using the Hugging Face **datasets**.

 ## Points
 - Practice on loading the **datasets** from the **Hugging Face** hub, in various ways.